 XMT-1522 is in a Phase 1, open label, multi-center study and is administered as an intravenous infusion once every three weeks.
-There are two parts to the Phase 1 study: (i) a dose escalation in breast cancer patients with a HER2 score of 1+ or greater and (ii) a dose expansion in four parallel patient cohorts.
+There are two parts to the Phase 1 study: (i) a dose escalation primarily in breast cancer patients with a HER2 score of 1+ or greater and (ii) a dose expansion in four parallel patient cohorts.
+At the request of investigators we have amended the protocol for the dose escalation study to allow for NSCLC patients expressing HER2 at 2+ or 3+ and gastric patients that are HER2 positive post trastuzumab treatment.
 The primary objective of the dose escalation part of the study is to establish the maximum-tolerated dose and a recommended Phase 2 dose.
 The objective of the cohort expansion stage is to further assess tolerability at the recommended Phase 2 dose and to estimate the objective response rate and durability of response in four patient cohorts.